PartialVolume/shredos.x86_64/README.md

 	linux /boot/shredos console=tty3 loglevel=3 nwipe_options="--method=zero --verify=off --noblank --nousb --autopoweroff /dev/sdd /dev/sde"
 ```

-For reference and as of nwipe version 0.30, listed below are all the options that you can use with nwipe and can place on the kernel command line in grub.cfg as described above.
+For reference and as of nwipe version 0.30, listed below are all the options that you can use with nwipe and can place on the kernel command line in grub.cfg as described in the examples above.
 ```
 Usage: nwipe [options] [device1] [device2] ...
 Options: